smebberson/docker-alpine/README.md

 This image inherits from alpine-base, and includes Redis.
 You can [read about using this image and customising it here](https://github.com/smebberson/docker-alpine/tree/master/alpine-redis).

+## Versioning

+Each image has it's own version and will be updated independently.
+All versions follow [semver](semver).
+If a software package or the operating system the image uses is updated, the level of update will be reflected in the new version number, for example:

+- if Alpine Linux is upgraded from 3.2 to 3.3, then the image version will receive a minor increment
+- if Alpine Linux is upgraded from 3.3 to 4, then the image version will receive a major increment
+- if s6-overlay is upgraded to the latest patch upgrade, and nginx is upgraded to the latest minor upgrade, then the image version will will receive a minor increment

 ## Setup

 Setup the vagrant machine by running `vagrant up --provider=vmware_fusion`.
 This will get you a VM running a pretty basic version of Ubuntu with: